 - The cost analysis shows that the cost can range from about 0.4% – 1.4% of total ICAO forecast revenues from international aviation in 2035.

-IATA also estimated that the cost from CORSIA offsetting will have less impact on the aviation sector than fuel price volatility.
+IATA also estimated what is the cost from CORSIA offsetting, which they found have less impact on the aviation sector than fuel price volatility.

 In figures, the cost in 2030 equals a $2.60 increase in jet fuel price per barrel.
 This means that another $10 per barrel on the price of jet fuel will cost the industry about 4x the estimated cost of offsets in 2030.